folio-org/stripes-connect/doc/api.md

 When a connected component is invoked, two properties are passed to the wrapped component:

-* `data`: contains the data associated with the resources in the manifest, as a JavaScript object whose keys are the names of resources.
+* `resources`: contains the data associated with the resources in the manifest, as a JavaScript object whose keys are the names of resources.
 This is null if the data is pending and has not yet been fetched.